 My friends’n’family are making fun of me for that.
 I don’t care.
 They don’t have to do it my way.

 So if travelling – and solo travel in particular – makes you feel nervous, getting as organized as possible will help you.
 Yes, there are things that need to be done and organized before leaving.
 If you are getting all giddy from fear of forgetting something important it will probably happen.

 When I started my solo travel in what feels now like the stone age, there were no cellphones and computers were something only big companies were equipped with.
 No P in PC back then.

 So I was planning by using books and pens and paper.
 I made lists.
 I wrote down everything that had to be done.

-Seeing all those chores that has to be done will lift the weight of your chest.
+Seeing all those chores that have to be done will lift the weight off your chest.
 Somehow, by writing them down, they feel like halfway done.